Grace Episcopal Church

 Picture

-Living Well Through Lent 2022
+Living Well Through Lent 2025

-Living Well through Lent 2022 by Living Compass offers daily reflections in print and by email.
+Living Well through Lent 2025 by Living Compass offers daily reflections in print and by email.
 Look for their Facebook page for an online community to follow up on weekly reflections.

-You can download the reflections here
+You can download the reflections here:

-Living Well Through Lent 2022
+Download PDF Version of Living Well Through Lent 2025

 Way of Love: Life Transformed

 Way of Love: Life Transformed offers a set of seven Adult Forums that relates the Easter Vigil readings to the seven practices of the Way of Love.
-Way of Love: Life Transformed is also available as a single day retreat.

 Way of Love :Transformed Forums

-2022 Way of Love in Lent Calendar
+2025 Way of Love in Lent Calendar

 Picture